open-telemetry/opentelemetry-specification/specification/metrics/api.md

 #### Asynchronous UpDownCounter operations

-Asynchronous Updowncounter uses an idiomatic interface for reporting measurements through a `callback`, which is registered during [Asynchronous Updowncounter creation](#asynchronous-updowncounter-creation).
+Asynchronous UpDownCounter uses an idiomatic interface for reporting measurements through a `callback`, which is registered during [Asynchronous Updowncounter creation](#asynchronous-updowncounter-creation).